 Creamy and fresh, hard and mellow, sharp and classic, funky.
 Get an array of firmnesses and flavor profiles for maximum enjoyment and bite-making-experimentation.
 Cheeses are best at room temp, so go ahead and leave the bag you swooped from the cheese monger that afternoon right on the countertop.

-Prosciutto, salami, jamon, bresaola, capocollo, pâté, dark-horse-Foundry-fave mortadella, smoked fishes...Rich, silky, and redolent with spices, a few different cured meats taste fabulous and look fantastic.
+No one likes leaving a nosh session feeling like all they ate is crackers.
+If you're going to make it count, definitely have some protein to anchor the nosh in the realm of real food.
+This can look like meat: prosciutto, salami, jamon, bresaola, capocollo, pâté, dark-horse-Foundry-fave mortadella, smoked fishes...Rich, silky, and redolent with spices, a few different cured meats taste fabulous and look fantastic.
 They don't call it charCUTErie for nothing.
 Hit up your farmer's market, Italian grocer, or local butcher... we love Lowry Hill Meats in Minneapolis (BONUS: don't forget to ask for samples!).
+OR eggs—deviled, hardboiled, or saladified.
+OR roasted nuts, chickpeas, or favas.
+We also secretly love picking up some falafel, which is a great thing for satisfying any vegetarians/humans.

 Something pickled and/or brined.